 We all mess up.
 Making mistakes is part of human nature and allows for our free will.
 Only our souls, which are forced to live within the confines of the human body with all of its desires and physical necessities, can give God the ultimate nachas.
-If we are honest, and are able to own up to our many faults and challenges, then our shame and embarrassment serve as a catalyst for blessing and our eventual success.
-However, if we are unable to be honest about our deficiencies and life challenges, then just like the Sotah woman, we will eventually be forced to drink of the bitter waters of life and our end will not be so sweet.
-May we all merit serving God with truth, amen!
+By living honestly and humbly acknowledging our many faults and challenges, our shame and embarrassment can be transformed into a catalyst for blessing and our eventual success.
+Yes, God understands our human nature.
+But He waits for us to return to Him however many times we veer away.
+By humbly accepting our faults and mistakes, we can appreciate our shame in a positive way.
+The same shame that was created by our "spirit of folly" can now be transformed into a great spirit of teshuvah (repentance) and nachas.
+Amen.